-It should be noted here that the coexistence of NaCl or SiO2 has no effect on the precipitation titration.
+The presence of NaCl or SiO2 has no effect on the precipitation titration.

-- B.2 Calculate the mass of the NaCl produced in the reaction vessel (information underlined), and calculate the mass (x [g]) of the Na2SiF6 used as a starting material. - B.3 77.8% of the CCl4 used as a starting material was unreacted.
-8pt Calculate the mass of CF3Cl generated.
+- B.2 Calculate the mass of NaCl produced in the reaction vessel (information underlined), and calculate the mass (x [g]) of the Na2SiF6 used as a starting material. - B.3 77.8% of the CCl4 used as a starting material was unreacted.
+Calculate the mass 8pt of CF3Cl generated.